History

 To introduce each historical theme, the teacher will create a “big bang” lesson.
 This lesson will often take a practical approach in order to engage and enthuse the year group ready for the theme.

 At KHEF, each historical theme is delivered using an in-depth planning document.
 Every theme is posed as an over-arching question.
 For example, one year 4 historical theme is called “Were the Romans invaders or conquerors?”.
 These plans are split into 6 or more sessions.
 Each session has a question as its main focus.
 These individual session questions allow the learning to be pieced together each week.
-By the final session, students will be able to answer the over-arching theme question and put that theme into historical context.
+By the final session, pupils will be able to answer the over-arching theme question and put that theme into historical context.

 Focus threads have also been given to each session like “Conflict and Power”.
 These focus threads are concepts that appear consistently in each theme and allow pupils to make connections between the time periods they cover.
 Historical vocabulary is built upon across the learning sequence and is interleaved in comprehension and writing sessions.